Canton Georgia DUI Lawyer - Canton GA DUI Attorney

 The State of Georgia requires drivers to obey rules and regulations to get and keep a driver's license.
 A lot of people think the driver's license is a right.
 They are wrong.
 Your ability to drive is a PRIVILEGE and can be stripped from you if you violate Georgia DUI laws.
 Your license will be suspended automatically if a hearing is not asked for promptly.

 Georgia, just like many states, has two cases against you when you are arrested for DUI: a criminal case and a civil case.
 The criminal case is clear.
 The civil case has to do with your driver's license and your privilege to drive in Georgia.
 The criminal case begins on the court date listed on your DUI citation.
 The civil case, or Administrative License Suspension (ALS) case starts as soon as the citation is filed.
-You have only ten (10) days to request a hearing or your driver's license will automatically be suspended.
+You have only thirty (30) days to request a hearing or an ignition interlock device or your driver's license will automatically be suspended.
 Georgia requires a $150 fee to set the ALS hearing.

 Keep in mind that the ALS hearing process is entirely separate from your DUI case.
 Choosing a competent Canton GA DUI Lawyer makes everything less complicated.